The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Until the seventh, immediately, sweat!

-The red skin smokes
+The red skin is smoking,

-To help the native taiga!
+To help our native taiga!

 - I'll cut off the bastard's ears.

-Let him kill on the nose
+Let him cut it off on the nose,

 How to behave in the forest.

-But while extinguishing the taiga,
+But while I was extinguishing the taiga,

-Yes, - thought the bear, -
+Yes, - the bear thought, -

-Hundreds of Feds come to the forest.
+Hundreds of Fedya come to the forest.

 Even a thousand bears.